-Hoosiers for Health Care Access is a statewide coalition dedicated to passing House Bill 1330 and Senate Bill 213, which will expand access to Advanced Practice Registered Nurses (APRNs) to meet our state’s growing health care needs.
+Hoosiers for Health Care Access is a statewide coalition dedicated to expanding access to Advanced Practice Registered Nurses (APRNs) to meet our state’s growing health care needs.
 Today, More than 2.4 million Hoosiers live in federally designated primary care provider shortage areas without adequate access to primary care, while more than 6.6 million lack access to mental health care.
 In fact, the federal government has designated 138 health care provider shortage areas across the state.
 Additionally, 33 of Indiana’s 92 counties are classified as maternal health care provider shortage areas where women don’t have access to even the most basic obstetric and gynecological services they need.

 Under Indiana law, APRNs are unable to practice without mandatory physician contracts — known as a “collaborative practice agreement.”
 Far from professional collaboration, this contract requires APRNs to submit a subset of their patient charts to a physician for review for “quality assurance.”
 Often, the physician will charge a fee as a condition for signing the collaborative practice agreement.
 These fees can run thousands of dollars per month and do not result in actual collaboration on patient care between the contracted physicians and APRNs